Are you ready to Quit smoking?

-If you have made the decision to stop smoking, it is very likely that you have some initial fears.
+If you have made the decision to Quit Smoking, it is very likely that you have some initial fears.
 These are completely natural.
 Below are some common fears and what to really expect when you quit:

 • Not having a social tool – For some people, smoking is considered a social tool that brings friends/family/colleagues together.
 However, since the smoking ban was introduced in 2007, smoking outside has become an isolating experience.
-When you stop smoking, you can stay inside and encourage your smoking friends and family to join you and quit together.
+When you Quit Smoking, you can stay inside and encourage your smoking friends and family to join you and Quit Smoking together.

 • Feeling it’s not the right time – This is a common excuse, but sadly there is unlikely to ever be a ‘good’ time to quit.
 Life will always have its ups and downs; the trick is to deal with them without resorting to smoking.
 The longer you put off quitting, the more damage you’ll be doing to your body.

 Once you have made the commitment to stop smoking, you need to seek help.
 Seeing your GP is a great first step.
 He or she can talk you through the various treatments to help you quit.
-Stop smoking hypnosis is one approach that can help you to kick the habit for good.
+Quit Smoking Hypnosis is one approach that can help you to kick the habit for good.